na-na-hi/renget/archive/TKDCHIP.md

 https://files.catbox.moe/vyq8tt.mp4 New  12/25/23
 Hamas targeting army vehicles in the sheikh zayed aren in northern gaza strip with yassin 105s https://files.catbox.moe/7i01b5.mp4 New  12/26/23
+The targeting of a special Zionist force that had barricaded itself in a house in the Al-Qasaib neighborhood in the Jabalia camp files.catbox.moe/r8jmik.mp4 New  12/26/23
+Al Qassam is going crazy today and yesterday with footage jeep getting btfo by an IED files.catbox.moe/vsltgu.mp4 New  12/26/23

 >New Hamas Media Videos
 https://files.catbox.moe/d9g2u1.mp4 New  12/16/23